brickbots/PiFinder/docs/source/user_guide.rst

      - .. image:: images/user_guide/pf_web_home_hamburger.jpg

 The home screen shows the general PiFinder status info and a live view of the screen.
-Depending on your screen size you'll either see a navigation bar along the top of the page, or a 'hamburger' menu in the upper-left.
+Depending on your screen size you'll either see a navigation bar along the top of the page, or a 'hamburger' menu in the upper-left which contains these same options for smaller screens.

 While the home screen not require a password, most other functions will.
 The password for the web interface is the same as what is used for the ``pifinder`` user and changing one will change the other.
 The default password for new images and PiFinders is ``solveit``.
 This can be changed using the Tools option in the web interface.

 Connecting to a new WiFi network
 ---------------------------------

 To connect to a new WiFi network, navigate to the Network Setup page and click the + button near the list of WiFi networks.
-Enter your network information and click the Save icon.
-If your network does not have a password, leave that field as None.

 .. list-table::
    :width: 100%

    * - .. image:: images/user_guide/pf_web_net1.jpg

-     - .. image:: images/user_guide/pf_web_net2.jpg
+Enter your network name (SSID) in the Name input and your password below in the Password input.
+If your network does not have a password, leave that input as None.
+Make sure to click the 'SAVE' button to save your changes

 Once you have added a new WiFi network to connect to, you can change the WiFi mode to Client in the Network Settings section and click Update and Restart.
 After confirming your choice, the PiFinder will restart and attempt to connect to any configured WiFi networks.
 If your computer or phone are on the same network, you can reload the web interface to confirm the PiFinder found and connected to the new WiFi network.